Berstanio/berstanio.github.io/_posts/2022-12-21-swift-runtime.markdown

 The API is pretty straight forward, first we define a “ffi_cif”, that describes the layout and conventions of our function.
 This can be done with ```ffi_prep_cif (ffi_cif *cif, ffi_abi abi, unsigned int nargs, ffi_type *rtype, ffi_type **argtypes)```.
 After that we can dispatch a function call with a function pointer and that cif ```ffi_call (ffi_cif *cif, void *fn, void *rvalue, void **avalues)```
 Seems easy enough, doesn't it?

 But how do we glue this now together with jni?
 Also that is fairly simple, we can use the libffi closure API.
 With that, we can generate a closure that will receive arbitrary arguments and can call a function itself again.
 So, we can do something like ```ffi_prep_closure_loc(closure, closureCif, javaToSwiftHandler, info, code);```, where javaToSwiftHandler is a function pointer to a function looking like this ```void javaToSwiftHandler(ffi_cif* cif, void* result, void** args, void* user)```.
 NOTE: With "info" we can transport information about the parameter and return type layout. "code" is the function pointer to our closure.
 The javaToSwiftHandler now needs to convert the java objects to native values and than calls "ffi_call" with the parameters and the targeted swift function (the function pointer will be passed in the "info" too).

 Now the closure just needs to be registered as native method, and all should work.

 #### How to get swift function pointer
 After I laid out the basic about the jni/native method dispatching, now lets find out how we get the swift function pointer.
 This is also straight forward, we need to know the symbol of the function and can than get the address with `dlsym`.
 Let's start with global functions.
 Suppose we have
 ```swift
 public func testFunc() {
     print("Heeey")
 }
 ```
-We can combpile that to create a shared library with ```swiftc swiftTest.swift -emit-library -g``` Than we can dump out all symbols with ```nm -g -C --defined-only libswiftTest.dylib```.
+We can combpile that to create a shared library with ```swiftc swiftTest.swift -emit-library -g```.
+Than we can dump out all symbols with ```nm -g -C --defined-only libswiftTest.dylib```.
 We will fine one symbol `$s9swiftTest8testFuncyyF`.
 We can double check that symbol with `swift demangle s9swiftTest8testFuncyyF` (note, that the leading $ needs to be removed), and we will see `$s9swiftTest8testFuncyyF ---> swiftTest.testFunc() -> ()`.
 So we got the right symbol.
 And `dlsym(handle, "$s9swiftTest8testFuncyyF")` will give us the correct function pointer.

 Some code that can be used for demonstration is:
 ``` c++